graysonhicks/gatsby-plugin-remote-images/README.md

   }
 }
 ```

+#### Note on `gatsby-source-graphql`
+Due to the way `gatsby-source-graphql` creates nodes, it is currently impossible for any transformer type plugin to traverse the data from that plugin.
+[Please read this issue for explanantion](https://github.com/gatsbyjs/gatsby/issues/8404).
+As soon as that as fixed in `gatsby-source-graphql`, this plugin will be tested to make sure it works with it as well.

 ### Traversing objects with arrays

 Since some GraphQL APIs will send back objects with nested arrays where your target data lives, `gatsby-plugin-remote-images` also supports traversing objects that have arrays at arbitrary depths.
 To opt in to this feature, add an array literal, `[]`, to the end of the node you want to indicate is an array.